-Guiding the Austin Independent School District towards excellence is the goal of the nine-member AISD Board of Trustees.
-As the district's elected leaders, Trustees represent community expectations as they chart the direction of educational programs and services and establish the standard by which success is measured.
+Guiding the Austin Independent School District toward excellence is the goal of the nine-member AISD Board of Trustees.
+As the district's elected leaders, trustees represent community expectations as they chart the direction of educational programs and services and establish the standard by which success is measured.

 AISD Board Meetings

 Members are elected to a four-year term of office.
-On a rotating basis, Board seats are filled during biannual elections held on the first Tuesday in November.
+On a rotating basis, board seats are filled during biannual elections held on the first Tuesday in November.
 Vacancies are filled by appointment until the next election.
-The President and Vice President are elected by the other members of the Board of Trustees.
+Candidates must conform to the eligibility requirements of the Texas Election Code.
+The president, vice president and secretary are elected by the other members of the board.
 Trustees provide public service to the Austin community without financial compensation.
-Candidates to the Board of Trustees must conform to the eligibility requirements of the Texas Election Code.

 District policies are revised as needed to reflect changes in federal or state law, Texas education guidelines and local options.
 Policies posted online are generally current, however, delays of up to 30 days may occur before newly adopted policies appear.